T-X/brmldproxy/README.md

 A userspace controlled MLD proxy implementation for a Linux bridge.

+The bridge itself will appear as a single multicast listening host to any MLD querier on a configured proxy port, acting in deputy for any other multicast listener behind adjacent bridge ports.
+This potentially reduces MLD report overhead. brmldproxy further allows to filter out specific multicast groups and bridge ports from its combined MLD report.

 # Why

 1) To reduce duplicate MLD reports: Multiple hosts might join